Prof. Dr. Stefan Krause

 - Conference "Darwin meets Business" / Botanischer Garten Berlin / Dr. Otto Training & Consulting + BIOKON / June 2009

 - Seminar Industrial Design / Berlin / UdK Berlin / May 2009

 see also Google Scholar profile Stefan Krause

-When individuals are more socially responsive to one sex than the other, the benefits they get from foraging socially are likely to depend on the sex composition of the social environment.
+1. Responding to the information provided by others is an important foraging strategy in many species.
+Through social foraging, individuals can more efficiently find unpredictable resources and thereby increase their foraging success.
+2. When individuals are more socially responsive to particular phenotypes than others, however, the advantage they obtain from foraging socially is likely to depend on the phenotype composition of the social environment.
 We tested this hypothesis by performing experimental manipulations of guppy, Poecilia reticulata, sex compositions in the wild.
-Males found fewer novel food patches in the absence of females than in mixed-sex compositions, while female patch discovery did not differ between compositions.
-We argue that these results were driven by sex-dependent mechanisms of social association: Markov chain-based fission-fusion modeling revealed that males reduced sociality when females were absent, while less social individuals found fewer patches.
-Females were similarly social with or without males.
-Finally, males, but not females, preferred to join females over males at patches.
-Our findings reveal the relevance of considering how individual and population-level traits interact in shaping the adaptive value of social living in the wild.
+3. Males found fewer novel food patches in the absence of females than in mixed-sex compositions, while female patch discovery did not differ regardless of the presence or absence of males.
+4. We argue that these results were driven by sex-dependent mechanisms of social association: Markov chain-based fission-fusion modelling revealed that less social individuals found fewer patches and that males reduced sociality when females were absent.
+In contrast, females were similarly social with or without males.
+5. Our findings highlight the relevance of considering how individual and population-level traits interact in shaping the advantages of social foraging in the wild.

 |||Individual- and population-level drivers of consistent foraging success across environments , In Nature Ecology & Evolution, 2018. [bib] [pdf] [abstract]|